Priority-based task reassignments in hierarchical 2D mesh-connected systems using tableaux: Priority-based task reassignments in a 2D-HMS

-Consider a top-left corner of a hierarchical 2D mesh tableau $t_1$ or $t_2$ in Fig.~\ref{fig:NormalReassignments}, where the processor with the highest priority is idle.
-Thus, it is a natural choice to relocate a task from a processor with the lower execution rate to a processor with the higher execution rate.
-Algorithm~\ref{algorithm:SkewedTaskReassignments} describes the procedure in which the initial task assignment, represented by a hierarchical 2D mesh tableau of skew shape, is converted into the task reassignment, represented by a hierarchical 2D mesh tableau of normal shape.
-As shown in Fig.~\ref{fig:NormalReassignments}, $t_3$ is the maximally embedded tableau of $t_1$, and $t_4$ is the maximally embedded tableau of $t_2$, respectively.
-By performing task relocations discussed in Algorithm~\ref{algorithm:SkewedTaskReassignments} iteratively, the task reassignment $t_5$ is obtained from the task assignment $t_1$ in Fig.~\ref{fig:NormalReassignments}.
-Similarly, the task reassignment $t_5$ is also obtained from the task assignment $t_2$ in Fig.~\ref{fig:NormalReassignments}.
-If $t_2$ represents an initial task assignment $A_0$, then $t_5$ corresponds to the task reassignment $A_3$.
-According to Algorithm~\ref{algorithm:SkewedTaskReassignments}, the initial choice of task relocation for $A_1$ must target for either the cell $(1, 2)$ or the cell $(2, 1)$ in $t_2$.
-Note that the task reassignment sequence $(A_0, A_1, A_2, A_3)$ is not uniquely determined, depending on the choice of an initial task relocation.
-However, $A_3$ is uniquely determined by Theorem~\ref{thm:jdt}, since the greedy-based task relocations on $\lambda$-$(\text{HMT}_{i,j})$ follow the forward jeu de taquin slide rules.
-Unlike a task reassignment represented by $\lambda$-$(\text{HMT}_{i,j})$ of normal shape, a task reassignment represented by $\lambda$-$(\text{HMT}_{i,j})$ of skew shape do not always satisfy the necessary conditions for being an optimal task assignment.
-For example, non-idle processors of $A_0$, $A_1$, and $A_2$ are not left-justified, which implies that the processor with the higher execution rate is idle for some pairs of adjacent processors in a 2D-HMS.
-However, the resulting task reassignment $A_3$ satisfies the necessary conditions for being an optimal task assignment in a 2D-HMS.
-Note that this process is reversible by using the backward jeu de taquin slides as discussed in Algorithm~\ref{algorithm:BackwardSlideOfJeuDeTaquin}.
-Now we define an equivalence class of task reassignments up to task relocations under the greedy task relocation policy.
+Consider a top-left corner of a hierarchical 2D mesh tableau $t_1$ or $t_2$ in Figure~\ref{fig:NormalReassignments}, where the node with the highest priority is idle.
+Therefore, it is a natural choice to relocate a task from a node with the lower execution rate to a node with the higher execution rate if task relocation is necessary.
+Algorithm~\ref{algorithm:SkewedTaskReassignments} describes the procedure, where an initial task assignment represented by a hierarchical 2D mesh tableau of skew shape is converted into the task reassignment represented by a hierarchical 2D mesh tableau of normal shape.
+As shown in Figure~\ref{fig:NormalReassignments}, $t_3$ is the maximally embedded tableau of $t_1$, and $t_4$ is the maximally embedded tableau of $t_2$, respectively.
+By performing task relocations discussed in Algorithm~\ref{algorithm:SkewedTaskReassignments} iteratively, the task reassignment $t_5$ is obtained from the task assignment $t_1$ in Figure~\ref{fig:NormalReassignments} by Algorithm~\ref{algorithm:SkewedTaskReassignments}.
+Similarly, the task reassignment $t_5$ is also obtained from the task assignment $t_2$ in Figure~\ref{fig:NormalReassignments}.
+If $t_2$ represents an initial task assignment $A_0$, then $t_5$ corresponds to the task reassignment $A_3$ in Algorithm~\ref{algorithm:SkewedTaskReassignments}.
+An initial choice of task relocation for $A_1$ must target for either the cell $(1, 2)$ or the cell $(2, 1)$ in $t_2$.
+Note that the task (re)assignment sequence $(A_0, A_1, A_2, A_3)$ is not uniquely determined, depending on the choice of an initial task relocation.
+However, $A_3$ is uniquely determined by Theorem~\ref{thm:jdt} because the greedy-based task relocations on $\lambda$-$(\text{HMT}_{i,j})$ follow the forward jeu de taquin slide rules.
+Unlike a task reassignment represented by $\lambda$-$(\text{HMT}_{i,j})$ of normal shape, a task reassignment represented by $\lambda$-$(\text{HMT}_{i,j})$ of skew shape do not always satisfy the constraints of a priority-based task assignment.
+For instance, non-idle nodes of $A_0$, $A_1$, and $A_2$ are not left-justified, which implies that the node with the higher execution rate is idle for some pairs of adjacent nodes in a 2D-HMS.
+However, the resulting task reassignment $A_3$ is a priority-based task assignment in a 2D-HMS.
+We next define an equivalence class of task reassignments up to task relocations under the greedy task relocation policy.